patrickcping/pingone-go-sdk-v2/authorize/docs/AuthorizeEditorPoliciesApi.md

 )

 func main() {
-    environmentID := "38400000-8cf0-11bd-b23e-10b96e4ef00d" // string | The ID of the environment from which to list root policies. limit := int32(56) // int32 | The maximum number of resources to return in the page (optional) (default to 25) cursor := "cursor_example" // string | An optional cursor that may be provided to start paging from a certain location.
+    environmentID := "38400000-8cf0-11bd-b23e-10b96e4ef00d" // string | The ID of the environment from which to list root Policies limit := int32(56) // int32 | The maximum number of resources to return in the page (optional) (default to 25) cursor := "cursor_example" // string | An optional cursor that may be provided to start paging from a certain location.
 This cursor will be included in the 'next' link in the response body (optional)